 Renderings & Design

-While the 2019 iPhone 11 and iPhone 11 Max are still a few months away from launch, their renderings have already leaked courtesy of @OnLeaks.
+While the 2019 iPhones are still a few months away from launch, their renderings have already leaked courtesy of @OnLeaks.
 His CAD renderings have always been on point so the renders give us a good idea of what the 2019 iPhones will look like.

-The renders confirm that Apple will indeed switch to a triple-camera setup on the 2019 iPhone 11.
-It is unclear if the triple camera setup will be a part of both the iPhone 11 and iPhone 11 Max or Apple will keep it exclusive to the bigger iPhone 11 Max.
+The renders confirm that Apple will indeed switch to a triple-camera system on the new iPhones.
+It is unclear if the triple camera setup will be a part of both the 2019 iPhones or Apple will keep it exclusive to the bigger iPhone 11 Max.
 Rumors point to Apple bringing the triple camera setup to both iPhones but keeping it exclusive to only the higher storage variants of the smaller iPhone.
-The renders show the iPhone 11 featuring a square camera bump at the rear which includes the triple-camera setup and an LED flash.
+The renders show the new iPhone featuring a square camera bump at the rear which includes the triple-camera setup and an LED flash.
 This setup looks identical to Huawei Mate 20 Pro’s rear camera setup.

-Reliable analyst Ming-Chi Kuo has claimed that Apple will switch to a new frosted glass back on 2019 iPhone 11 and 11 Max.
+Reliable analyst Ming-Chi Kuo has claimed that Apple will switch to a new frosted glass back on 2019 iPhones.
 This should give the rear of the phones a new look.

 Apple is seemingly testing another design for the rear camera layout for its 2019 iPhones.
 The prototype handset has a notably different design from the iPhone X and iPhone XS at the rear and even has a smaller notch as the front.
-While in prototype stage inside Apple, I doubt that we will see Apple go ahead with this design for the iPhone 11 this year.
+While in prototype stage inside Apple, I doubt that we will see Apple go ahead with this design for the 2019 iPhones this year.

 There have been no leaks surrounding the 2019 iPhone XR but given that Apple considers it a budget offering, I doubt it is going to see any major design changes.